 a viable business.
 A particular concern since large infrastructure projects of this type

-routinely suffer from flawed briefing and end up over time and over budget. - Environmental impact/Biodiversity: Thames Water fact sheet on the
+routinely suffer from flawed briefing and end up over time and over budget.

 ‘Environmental Impact Assessment’ provides no confidence that the environment will